5 Health and WaSH 5 Health and WaSH

 • The second intervention is large reductions in the incidence of HIV/AIDS and malaria in the countries most affected by these diseases on the back of expectations of rapid progress in prevention and treatment.
 The intervention accelerates the rapid decline in both diseases already reflected in the Current Path.

 • In 2019, roughly 638 500 Africans died from malaria.
 In the Current Path forecast, 429 300 will die in 2043 but the number declines to 171 600 in the Demographics and Health scenario.
 In October 2023 the WHO announced that it recommended a new vaccine, R21/Matrix-M, the second malaria vaccine to win such approval on top of the RTS.S vaccine recommended in 2021, with the potential to close the large demand-and-supply gap.
+These developments cannot come sooner as evidence emerges that the parasite that causes malaria is showing signs of resistance to artemisinin, the main drug used to fight the disease in East Africa.

 • Mortality is also reduced in countries with high levels of respiratory infections, respiratory diseases and the category of ‘other communicable diseases’.